 But overall, the big picture is that there was a lot of buying and selling going on.
 But no one has a clear upper hand by the time the candle is closed.

-4 Bullish and Bearish Indecision Candle Patterns
+4 Bullish and Bearish doji Candlestick Patterns

 In these sections, we’ll look at two types of doji candles, the Dragonfly Doji and the Gravestone Doji.
 We’ll also examine the Spinning Top and Harami candles.
+We hope by the end of this section you will understand how to trade doji candlestick patterns.

 1. Gravestone Doji